Simple Acts of Kindness

 7/12/2017 12:06 PM

 There are numerous medical articles written on the positive side effects being kind has on our bodies.
-Below are just five of the ways kindness can take a hold in your life.
+Below are just five reasons why incorporating kindness into your daily routine could change your life.

 1) We are happier.